taybenlor/runno/README.md

 Thanks to everyone who has built compatibility layers for the web.
 The web becomes a better platform with every new piece of software we can run on it!

 Also big thanks to my friends who tolerate me constantly talking about WASM.
-Thanks especially to Shelley, Katie, Jesse, Jim, Odin, Hailey, Sam and other Sam.
+Thanks especially to Katie, Jesse, Jim, Odin, Hailey, Sam and other Sam.